unfogged/unfogged-protocol/README.md

 You don’t have to be sober forever.
 You don’t even have to drink to need this.
 You just need to want your brain back.

-### ✝️ Break humanities true cycle for $60/month for 3 months get to true sobriety
+### ✝️ Break humanities true cycle for \$60/month for 3 months get to true sobriety

 Because your kids deserve a whole parent.
 Because you remember the slammed doors, the yelling, the divorce, the silence, and the pain after.
 Because healing starts with one stubborn, holy decision.

 🙏 You deserve repentance.
-🕊️ You deserve the purity of a child again.
+🕊️ You deserve the purity of a being a child and young soul again before you started binging and stressing in your older age.
 👣 It’s time to come home to your true reality of who you are

 > *“But while he was still a long way off, his father saw him and was filled with compassion for him;
 > he ran to his son, threw his arms around him and kissed him.”*
 > — **Luke 15:20**

 ---